 - Process the Personal Data only following documented instructions from the Client and, if any instruction is considered not to be aligned with the GDPR, to immediately inform the Data Controller so that it may take the measures deemed appropriate;

-- Where required by the GDPR, keep a documented record of all categories of processing activities carried out on behalf of the Client within the framework of this Agreement;
+- Where required by the GDPR, keep a documented record of all categories of processing activities carried out on behalf of the Client within the framework of the Agreement;

 - Not disclose Personal Data to third parties or give third parties access to such data, except with the express written authorisation of the Client for those cases allowed by law;

-- Ensure that persons authorised to process Personal Data have undertaken to respect confidentiality on terms equivalent to those set out in this Agreement;
+- Ensure that persons authorised to process Personal Data have undertaken to respect confidentiality on terms equivalent to those set out in this DPA;

 - Take all appropriate technical and organisational measures to ensure a level of security adequate to the risk of the Personal Data in accordance with the provisions of Article 32 of the GDPR and, in particular but without limitation, the following measures: